The Optometrist Attic

 Temple measurements are hinge to tip as though straightened out for ALL glasses: wire, plastic, or aluminum.
 Why?
 Because temples are adjustable.

-If you don't one, here's a useful ruler to print and use to measure.
-(This link opens a millimeter ruler in PDF format intended for printing.
-Disable any ''resize'' options when printing.)
+(If you don't have one, here's a useful ruler to print and use to measure.
+The link opens a millimeter ruler in PDF format intended for printing.
+Print from Adobe Reader and disable any ''resize'' options when printing because if you don't, the ruler might print the wrong size.
+To double-check, compare the inches scale to a ruler at home.)

 Measuring Cable Temples